 One forecast by Arctic Institute and Center for Circumpolar Studies suggests that much of the Arctic could be ice-free by as early as 2030.
 The full potential of the Arctic to become commercially viable is likely at least a decade away.

-So, a consortium comprised of DP World of the UAE, a Russian Direct Investment Fund, Rosatom, and Norilsk Nickel are currently looking into developing a Russian Northern Sea Route.
+So, a consortium comprised of DP World of the UAE, a Russian Direct Investment Fund, Rosatom, and Norilsk Nickel is currently looking into developing a Russian Northern Sea Route.
 Combining their expertise, they hope to form a strategy for development.

 But not everyone is ready to sign on.